Read a message from a channel.

 ZX_ERR_ACCESS_DENIED handle does not have ZX_RIGHT_READ.

-ZX_ERR_SHOULD_WAIT The channel contained no messages to read.
+ZX_ERR_SHOULD_WAIT The channel contained no messages to read and the other side of the channel is open.

 ZX_ERR_NO_MEMORY Failure due to lack of memory.
 There is no good way for userspace to handle this (unlikely) error.
 In a future build this error will no longer occur.